social-media-ethics-automation/book/docs/_sources/ch17_harassment/07_design_and_harassment.md

 # Design and Harassment

+% TODO: Quoting and Content Warnings on Mastodon

 The way social media sites are designed can encourage and discourage different forms of harassment.

 For example, people have made complaints about how [Quote Tweets Have Turned Us All Into Jerks](https://onezero.medium.com/quote-tweets-have-turned-us-all-into-jerks-d5776c807942).
 And the way that even trying to defend people can increase the harassment they face.
 See the article: [It's Not Your Fault You're a Jerk on Twitter: The design of the internet lets you harass and harm people without ever once interacting with them directly.
 Even if you're trying to defend them.](https://www.wired.com/story/social-media-harassment-platforms/)